KhartesViewer/scroll2zarr/README.md

 The original scroll data does not contain many zeros, so this simple compression scheme might seem irrelevant.
+However,
-However, [who?] has created modified TIFFs, available for some scrolls in the masked_volumes directory, where pixels outside of the scroll itself have been set to zero.
+@james darby has created modified TIFFs for some scrolls, available in the scroll's `masked_volumes` directory, where pixels outside of the scroll itself have been set to zero.
 These modified TIFFs are smaller than the original TIFFs, since a compression scheme has been used to hide the zeros.
 So a zarr data store created from